Figs: The Ancient, Delicious, Slightly Weird “Fruit” (That’s Not Actually a Fruit)

 Growing Your Own: Meet the Chicago Hardy

-Okay, let’s talk specifics.
+Okay, let’s talk specifics in case I’ve convinced you to try to grow some figs of your own.
 The Chicago Hardy fig is one of the best varieties for northern growers.
-It’s called “hardy” for a reason…it can handle temps down to -10°F with some protection.
+It’s called “hardy” for a reason, it can handle temps down to -10°F with some protection.

 It grows fast, produces plenty of medium-sized, dark purple figs, and is super forgiving if you forget to water it every once in a while (guilty).